 The long-term goals of our lab are to develop computational methods to overcome the challenges for analyzing, interpreting, and integrating various genomic-scale data types. and to partner with experimental biologists to uncover the fundamental principles in gene regulatory mechanisms and to use some knowledge to develop effective treatment for various human diseases.
 Our current research is focused on the following areas.

-(2) Spatial transcriptomics.
+(2) Spatial transcriptomics/multi-omics.
 While powerful, single-cell RNAseq analysis provides little information about the spatial structure within a tissue/organ.
 Because cells do not live in isolation but constantly interact with their neighboring cells and extra-cellular environment, it is crucial to map out the spatial distribution of cell types in their native environment.
 This can be done by the recently developed spatial transcriptomic technologies.
-We develop computational methods to comprehensively analyze spatial data and user-friendly, generally applicable software packages that enable experimental biologists to analyze their own data without the need to write their own programs (Zhu et al. 2018; Dries et al. 2020).
+We develop computational methods to comprehensively analyze spatial data and user-friendly, generally applicable software packages that enable experimental biologists to analyze their own data without the need to write their own programs (Zhu et al. 2018; Dong and Yuan 2021; Dries et al. 2021).
 See the Giotto project for details.
+In addition, our bioinformatic expertise has contributed to the development of seqFISH+ (Eng et al. 2019) and DNA seqFISH+ technologies (Takei et al. 2021a; Takei et al. 2021b).